WalkerWalker/jiamin.io/_posts/2019-09-24-counting vs probability.md

 -  <span style="color:red">♦A</span> ♣A
 -  ♠A ♣A

-Clearly from the color we see that there are 2 winning scenario out of 6, so we only win one third of the time. **What gives?** Can one come up with more scenarios?
+Clearly from the color we see that there are 2 winning scenarios out of 6, so we only win one third of the time. **What gives?** Can one come up with more scenarios?
 Is this the right way to calculate the odds?

 The truth is all three reasonings are logically not sound.
 2 out of 3, 4 or 6 scenarios are fractions of the winning scenarios but **winning probability is generally not same as the fraction of the winning scenarious**, which is essentially the assumption of the following three statements.

-- 1. You win 2 out of 3 scenarios, so you win two third of the time.<br>
+1. You win 2 out of 3 scenarios, so you win two third of the time.<br>
-- 2. You win 2 out of 4 scenarios, so you win half of the time.<br>
+2. You win 2 out of 4 scenarios, so you win half of the time.<br>
-- 3. There are 2 winning scenario out of 6, so we only win one third of the time.
+3. There are 2 winning scenario out of 6, so we only win one third of the time.

 To illustrate it a bit more clear.
 Let's give two more examples.

-- 4. Consider a coin. *Getting head* or *not head* are two scenarios.
+4. Consider a coin. *Getting head* or *not head* are two scenarios.
 So the probability of *getting head* is 1/2. <br>
-- 5. Consider a dice. *Getting 1* or *not getting 1* are two scenarios.
+5. Consider a dice. *Getting 1* or *not getting 1* are two scenarios.
 So the probability of *getting 1* is 1/2.

 This is ridiculous.
 We all know robability of *getting 1* should be 1/6.
 But it's not so obvious that in the coin example, the logic, being exactly same as in the dice example, is also not sound.
 Let's explicitly state again the assumption, which is generally not true, of all above five statements.